Efficient maximal cliques enumeration in weakly closed graphs

 \section{Abstract}

-We show that the algorithm presented in [J. Fox, T. Roughgarden, C. Seshadhri, F. Wei, and N. Wein.
+We demonstrate that the algorithm presented in [J. Fox, T. Roughgarden, C. Seshadhri, F. Wei, and N. Wein.
 Finding cliques in social networks: A new distribution-free model.
-SIAM journal on computing, 49(2):448–464, 2020.] can be modified to have enumeration time complexity $\alpha\mathcal{O} (npoly(c))$.
-Here parameter $c$ is the weakly closure of the graph and $\alpha$ its number of maximal cliques.
-This result improves on their complexity which was not output sensitive and exponential in the closure of the graph.
+SIAM journal on computing, 49(2):448–464, 2020.] can be modified to achieve an enumeration time complexity of $\alpha\mathcal{O} (poly(c)n)$.
+Here, parameter $c$ represents the weakly closure of the graph, $\alpha$ denotes the number of maximal cliques, and $n$ refers to the graph's order.
+This result improves over their complexity, which is exponential in the closure of the graph.